Hi, my name is Norris Dion Hudnall, but please, call me Dion.

 For those of you who haven’t done the math, my first name is Norris.
 My parents were going to name me Ronald Anthony Hudnall after my dad’s two best friends.

 When I was born and my mom held me for the first time, the doctor asked what my name would be.
-She looked at me, looked at my dad, then back at me, then at the doctor.
+She looked at me, my dad, back at me, then at the doctor.

 "Aye fam, let’s name homie after you."